valdenidmribeiro/valdenidmribeiro/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: Arch Linux user since 2017.
+⚡ Fun fact: Linux user since 2014.
 <!---
 valdenidmribeiro/valdenidmribeiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.